airtonvasconcelosjr/colchoes-frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Projeto criado para fins educativos, front em react e back en Java
+## Projeto criado para fins educativos, front em react e back em Java

 ## Imagens do projeto até entao:
 ![Screenshot from 2025-04-30 11-54-17](https://github.com/user-attachments/assets/17546f09-274e-4ccf-adff-2d7fa2ba82e9)